Duet3D/wiki-content/Duet3D_hardware/Accessories/Roto_Filament_Monitor.md

 ### Preparation

-Follow the [E3D documentation](https://e3d-online.com/pages/roto-assembly-guide) to remove the heatsink cooling can and the existing sensor module if fitted.
+Follow the [E3D documentation](https://e3d-online.com/pages/roto-assembly-guide) to remove the heatsink cooling fan and the existing sensor module if fitted.

 [Mount Roto toolboard](/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard#mounting) to the Revo Roto extruder if not already fitted.